fpigeonjr/hackintosh-guide-mojave/readme.md

 > Be kind to your future self

+## Prerequisites

+- 8GB USB Drive
+- OSX Mojave from the App Store
+- 🤞 Lots of patience

 ## My System Specs

 <img src="./hw.jpg" alt="Photo: so all my parts are finally in, time to get building!">